2018 Resilient Australia Awards: national finalists announced

 Firestick Project (VIC)

-The Holographic Lounge, Invermay Primary School and Launceston Big Picture School
+The Holographic Lounge, Invermay Primary School, Launceston Big Picture School and meenah neenah Aboriginal Cultural Education Program

 Through the Floodscapes project, Launceston schoolchildren produced three short films to deliver flood safety messages to their community, using footage overlaid with their own animations.
 The project encourages and empowers the children of Launceston to become the safety guardians and messengers for the city.
 The films are accessible to hearing and visually impaired people and can be readily shared through social media.